xtuml/bridgepoint/doc-bridgepoint/notes/589_stringtest/586_stringtest.ant.md

 ```
 ASSIGN c = buffer::twist( s1:jstr1, s2:ss2 );
 ```
-The class _buffer_ has operation _twist_ with returns a string.
+The class _buffer_ has operation _twist_ which returns a string.
 The OAL is translated by MC-3020 into the following ANSI C code:
 ```
 Escher_strcpy( c, stringtest_buffer_op_twist( jstr1, ss2 ) );
 ```
-The C function `stringtest_buffer_op_twist` returns a pointer to an array of characters.  the `Escher_strcpy` routine is immediately invoked to copy the character contents of the string into the variable `c`.
+The C function `stringtest_buffer_op_twist` returns a pointer to an array of characters.
+The `Escher_strcpy` routine is immediately invoked to copy the character contents of the string into the variable `c`.
+It is possible that `stringtest_buffer_op_twist` is creating or manipulating the string to be returned using local (automatic) variables (on the stack).
 In the context of this call and in the context of `Escher_strcpy`, the buffer carrying the return string is located in deallocated stack space.

 4. Requirements
 ---------------
-4.1 Provide a safe mechanism to return strings from called bodies.
+### 4.1 Provide a safe mechanism to return strings from called bodies.

-4.2 Provide a test model to exercise return strings in the face of multiple threads.
+### 4.2 Provide a test model to exercise return strings in the face of multiple
+threads.

 5. Analysis
 -----------
-5.1 Options for Returning Strings from C Functions
+### 5.1 Options for Returning Strings from C Functions

-5.1.1 Stack Return (present implementation)
+#### 5.1.1 Stack Return (present implementation)

 5.1.1.1 The current implementation returns (on the stack) a pointer to an array of characters.
 The array of characters may exist as an attribute